I’ve never texted more in my life!

 Two dear ones to me were due on the same day and both went into labor Friday.
 It was so exciting!
 How to hover without actually checking in on them, I don’t know.
 Lots of waiting for the text tone!

-Both healthy babies were born on 5/2, and I can’t wait to meet them.
+Both healthy babies were born that day, and I can’t wait to meet them.

 So I’ve been thinking a lot about babies and childbirth this weekend, about Gabe being so tiny (and now is so big already!), and about all those crazy first days of parenthood which for me, were exactly ten years ago.
 (I fall right out of my chair when I write that, just so you know.)